Posted by Wolfgang Aldrian , - 20 December, 2021

 How can we avert water ingress, while at the same time stabilizing the ground?

-There are several challenges that we need to consider while planning stages of mining and tunneling projects:
+There are several challenges that we need to consider while planning stages of mining and tunnelling projects:

 - The avoidance of unforeseen and excessive water ingress reduces the costs associated with unexpected water removal.